SteadyCadence/api-docs/content/01-introduction.md

 ### Using DRF Docs

-If you'd like an alternative view into the API, you can visit the documentation created using Django REST Framework, or DRF Docs.
+If you'd like an alternative view into the API, you can visit the documentation automatically created using Django REST Framework, or DRF Docs.
 You can visit that by going here:

 https://platform-staging-api.cadasta.org/api/v1/docs/

-To view the fields available for each endpoint, click either "Options" or the enpoint itself.
+To view the fields available for each endpoint, click either "Options" or the endpoint itself.

 ![](_img/drf-02-ai.png)